Thomas Bwalya: Club career

 Bwalya made his debut for Wanderers in 1966 season in a friendly against Roan United at Roan Playing Fields in Luanshya.
 Playing as a right winger, he upstaged his elder brother Kunda by scoring the second goal in a 2–0 win.

 Later that year, Kunda's career came to a premature end while Bwalya's continued to progress’ helping the Shinde outfit retain the league title and by 1967, he was a fully-fledged member of the Wanderers first team, going on to win several domestic trophies.

 Finding it difficult to balance school with the demands of playing for a top football club, Bwalya dropped out in the tenth grade to focus on his career at Wanderers, where the coaches felt that the tricky and nimble-footed Bwalya was better suited in the middle of the pitch so he was moved to inside-right and sometimes played as a center-forward.
 He cemented his place in the team and went on to play a key role in Wanderers’ success and as he grew in stature, soccer commentator Dennis Liwewe nicknamed him ‘Mosquito’ because of his slender frame and long legs.
 Bwalya almost joined City of Lusaka on the promise of a job but when Wanderers club officials heard about it, they quickly moved in and he was employed him as a Safety Officer at Mufulira mine.

-He was an ever-present in the Wanderers line-up and weighed in with a fair amount of goals from midfield, scoring 30 goals in all competitions in 1969, 42 in 1970, 20 in 1971 and 36 goals in 1974.
+He was an ever-present in the Wanderers line-up and weighed in with a fair number of goals from midfield, scoring 30 goals in all competitions in 1969, 42 in 1970, 20 in 1971 and 36 goals in 1974.

 He took over as captain from Dickson Makwaza in 1974 and that same season lifted the Champion of Champions trophy after a 2–0 win over local rivals Mufulira Blackpool, and the Castle Cup when they defeated Rhokana United 2–1 in a hard-fought battle.
 He would go on to win won two more league titles in 1976 and 1978.